$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Introduction

 We next focus on the $\ell_p$ norm for $p < 2$.
+For $p < 2$, there are known explicit constructions of $\ell_p$-spread subspaces \cite{Karnin11}.
+Because of this, for $p < 2$ we focus on the stronger,\footnote{ See \cref{prop:riptospread}.} well-studied \emph{Restricted Isometry Property (RIP)}.
+We also note that the constructions of \cite{Karnin11} are highly structured, and so even though they also come from sparse matrices, they do not tell us anything about the $\ell_p$-spread of sparse \emph{random} matrices.

-We show that \emph{any} signed adjacency matrix $B$ of a left-regular bipartite expander graph $G$ is not only $\ell_p$-spread, but also satisfies the stronger,\footnote{See \cref{prop:riptospread}.} well-studied Restricted Isometry Property (RIP) for the $\ell_p$-norm from the compressed sensing literature, provided that the maximum right degree $s_{\max}$ is above a small threshold independent of $n$.
+We prove that sparse random matrices are not only $\ell_p$-spread, but are also $\ell_p$-RIP, and, moreover, this follows merely from the expansion of the underlying bipartite graph of the random matrix $A$.
+In particular, we prove that \emph{any} signed adjacency matrix $B$ of a left-regular bipartite expander graph $G$ is $\ell_p$-RIP, provided that the maximum right degree $s_{\max}$ is above a small threshold independent of $n$.

-We recall the definitions of the Restricted Isometry Property and of a (unique) expander graph, and then state our theorem. \begin{definition}[Restricted Isometry Property] Let $B\in \R^{m \times n}$ be a matrix.
+The RIP is a well-studied property of matrices from the compressed sensing literature, defined as follows. \begin{definition}[$\ell_p$-RIP] Let $B\in \R^{m \times n}$ be a matrix.
 We say that $B$ is \emph{$(k,\eps)$-$\ell_p$-RIP} if there exists $K > 0$ such that for every $k$-sparse $x \in \R^n$, it holds that\footnote{We note that the standard definition of RIP typically appears without the normalization factor $K$ above.
 We include the parameter $K$ for convenience, as the random sparse matrices we consider are not normalized.}